Shoryu-Y/turn_page_transition/README.md

 }
 ```

-## Case 3: use page-turning transition with GoRoute
+## Case 3: Use Page-Turning Transition with GoRoute
 ```
 class Routes {
   const Routes();